Ben Stiller played a risk-averse life insurance analyst in this iconic early 2000s rom-com. But is the movie realistic about life insurance?

 In most cases, insurance underwriters don’t even interact with potential customers IRL.

 In-person medical exams, however, are the norm during the life insurance underwriting process.
-Although certain insurers will offer no medical exam insurance, most of the time you’ll need to make a visit to a healthcare examiner or set up an in-home appointment.
+Although certain insurers will offer no-medical-exam life insurance, most of the time you’ll need to make a visit to a healthcare examiner or set up an in-home appointment.

 Insurance is all about risk and assessing insurance risk is all about “the numbers.”
-So outside of the four factors we mentioned earlier (age, hobbies, gender and health), they don’t pay much attention.
+So while they do consider the four factors we mentioned earlier (age, hobbies, gender and health), having a vegan diet or being a runner is not a guarantee that you will get the most competitive rates.

 However, if your application is declined by one insurance company, that’s not to say you won’t be able to find coverage from another.
 Every company weighs the risk factors differently.
 So if you have diabetes, for example, certain insurers won’t increase your rates dramatically due to your condition.